 Teaching Strategy And Design In Dance

 This practical and theoretical module delves into the concepts and approaches central to dance teaching within a curriculum setting.
 You will consider the function of curriculum as the ‘spine’ of the learning experience and explore creative and physical approaches to engage you with new skills and knowledge within and through dance.
-This module is taught in an intensive, two-week block and will equip you with a foundation of pedagogic theory and practical knowledge central to work in the dance studio as a classroom.
+This module i will equip you with a foundation of pedagogic theory and practical knowledge central to work in the dance studio as a classroom.

 Dance Performance Practices

 This module is embedded into the performance and professional practices involved in touring.
 In a six-week block, your learning will occur both on campus in rehearsal and in various national venues during performance.
 You will also have a professional role in supporting the wider tour, which may include elements of workshop delivery, supporting the tour producer, engaging with the technical team, etc. The module will focus on students’ practical knowledge of dance performance, but in the professional contexts specific to a touring company.

 In this final project, you will be asked to propose an area of exploration, arising from your experiences in the previous modules and focused on future work within profession.
 Upon submitting a proposal, you will be assigned a supervisor to support you on this journey of enquiry.
 Either individually or in collaboration with others, the results of these investigations will be presented in dialogue with opportunities emergent in the Collaborative Practices in Dance module, aiming to make the closest links between your final project and professional activity happening in the local, regional and national dance ecology.